SEED-research-lab/edX-clustering/README.md

 Please note that this project is still under active development.
 As is, the code is highly experimental and will need to be cleaned before production use.

+## Description
+A data pipeline for creating cluster graphs of user engagement with an edX MOOC (Massive Open Online Course).

 ## Files
 ### Required Input Data Files